lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 ## Step 5 - Receive the encoded asset data

 Now we can safely call the data of the address.
 The [LSP4](../../standards/nft-2.0/LSP4-Digital-Asset-Metadata) data is saved in a ERC725Y key-value store, and we need to input the right key to fetch the associated value.
 There are multiple [LSP4 keys](../../standards/nft-2.0/LSP4-Digital-Asset-Metadata) for different properties.

+- `LSP4TokenName`
+- `LSP4TokenSymbol`
+- `LSP4Metadata`
+- `LSP4Creators[]`

-To give a showcase, we will use the metadata key to receive the associated data.
+To give a showcase, we will use the `LSP4Metadata` key to receive the associated data.

 <Tabs>